 Have you ever heard of lead silver bullion?
 It is sometimes called base bullion and is one step in the refining process of first concentrating then removing silver that has been mined with lead.
 The percentage of silver in base bullion can be as low as 1 or 2 percent but can be well over 50%.
 Thirteen thousand bars of it went down in the SS Ballarat in 1917.
-If you are reading this in a post, go to http://shipwrecks.com/shipwrecks-of-april-25/ to learn more about some of the many shipwrecks that have occurred on this day over the years.
+If you are seeing this in a post, other than on Shipwrecks.com, read more about these wrecks and other ships lost on an April 25 at http://shipwrecks.com/shipwrecks-of-april-25/.

 compiled and edited by Dr. E. Lee Spence

 1765: The vessel Medway Planter, Captain Lislie, bound from Jamaica to London, “was lost on a reef of rocks near Cat Island” in the Bahamas on April 25, 1765.
 The captain and crew were reported safe and “arrived at Providence.”

 1815: The ship Manchester Packet, Captain P.T.
 Coffin, was reported ashore on Tybee Island, Georgia, on April 25, 1815, and was expected to be lost.

 The Manchester Packet was built in 1806 in New York and was 229 tons.
 She had two decks, a 14′ draft, and was sharp aft.
 She was built with live oak and cedar, and had pitch pine sides.
 The copper bolted ship was sheathed and coppered in 1807 and was classed A-1 by Lloyd’s.
 She was owned by Captain Coffin and Company.